10 K-dramas we cannot wait to watch in the second half of 2023

 On the other end of the spectrum lie popular webtoon-based shows like Moving.
 With a star-studded cast, this Disney+ original is an effortless cross between fantasy and black comedy.

-Here is a list of unmissable K-dramas gracing the second half of 2023
+Here is a list of unmissable new K-dramas gracing the second half of 2023

 Celebrity